babylonhealth/ios-playbook/Cookbook/Technical-Documents/SlackCIIntegration.md

 * #### `/stevenson`

-This command will run arbitrary workflow defined in out CI configuration.
-To see the list of supported formatats look for `parameters` section in the CircleCI config file.
+This command will run arbitrary workflow defined in our CI configuration.
+To see the list of supported workflows look for `parameters` section in the CircleCI config file.

-When running workflow you should specify parameters that are required for this workflow, unless they have default values.
-If parameter is missing or extra parameters are sent the build will fail and you will get an error message.
+When running a workflow you should specify parameters that are required for this workflow, unless they have default values.
+If a parameter is missing or extra parameters are sent the build will fail and you will get an error message.

 ```
-/stevenson test_pr branch:develop
+/stevenson ui_tests branch:develop
 ```

-You can also invoke all other command using `/stevenson` command, i.e.:
+You can also invoke all other commands using the `/stevenson` command, e.g.:

 ```
 /stevenson fastlane ui_test_babylon_smoke branch:develop device:"iPhone X"